 The creation of the JLA Lab has provided an opportunity to try to answer a question that we have been asked several times – whether priority setting work can be independent when it is directly funded by commercial sources.
 Crohn’s & Colitis Australia had limited other options for philanthropic funding during the Covid-19 pandemic.
 They wanted to use their commercial sources of funding to allow patients, carers and clinicians to have a say in the future research agenda and were impressed by the JLA’s reputation for strong consumer involvement.
 Waiting an unknown length of time until the financial situation recovered from the effects of Covid-19 would have caused an unacceptable delay to helping their community set priorities.

 What about other groups who have wanted to undertake a JLA PSP in the past using funding from a commercial source?

 The JLA principle of prohibiting commercial involvement in PSPs still stands and no PSP should include funding from this source.
 However, the JLA will be happy to consider opportunities to explore this principle further.

 Does this mean that the core principles of the JLA are changing?

 We reiterate our commitment to JLA PSPs and the principles.
-This is not a JLA PSP but an alternative activity which supports our community and tests a different approach.
+This was not a JLA PSP but an alternative activity which supports our community and tested a different approach.
 It doesn’t affect or undermine any standard JLA PSP activity.
 Potential outcomes of this work include confirmation that we cannot engage in priority setting activity that draws on commercial funding.
 The JLA would only consider making changes to core principles following consultation with the wider community, including the Advisory Group and wider public consultation on our website.